Cvalladares/gula_apong/README.md

 Pull the project and run `bower install` to download dependencies.

 We use Pouchdb and Couchdb to store data locally on mobile device and replicate it to remote database when there is network connection available.
-For instructions about how to install and configure database you can check [this link](https://pouchdb.com/guides/).
+For instructions about how to install and configure the database you can check [this link](https://pouchdb.com/guides/).

-Project was checked on Couchdb 1.7.1.
-After installing the database access [http://localhost:5984/_utils](http://localhost:5984/_utils) to access database UI.
+The project was checked on Couchdb 1.7.1.
+After installing the database, access [http://localhost:5984/_utils](http://localhost:5984/_utils) to access the database UI.
-Dialog will pop up and ask you to change the password.
+A dialog will pop up and will ask you to change the password.
-Next, you will need to setup CORS.
+Next, you will need to setup CORS (Cross-origin resource sharing).
 Use your database admin username and password for the second command
 ```bash
 npm install -g add-cors-to-couchdb
 add-cors-to-couchdb -u USER -p PASSWORD